Kushal Bhurtel: National team success

-In August 2021, Bhurtel was named in Nepal's One Day International (ODI) squad for their series against Papua New Guinea in Oman, and their squad for round six of the 2019–2023 ICC Cricket World Cup League 2 tournament, also in Oman.
+In August 2021, Bhurtel was named in Nepal's One Day International squad for their series against Papua New Guinea in Oman, and their squad for round six of the 2019–2023 ICC Cricket World Cup League 2 tournament, also in Oman.
 He made his ODI debut on 7 September 2021, for Nepal against Papua New Guinea.

 In February 2022, he was named in Nepal's T20I squad for the 2022 ICC Men's T20 World Cup Global Qualifier A tournament in Oman.
 In Nepal's second match of the tournament, against the Philippines, Bhurtel scored his first century in a T20I match.